Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 11. Make it Easy for People to Unsubscribe

+Making it easy for people to unsubscribe from your email list is smart.
 If a subscriber no longer wishes to receive your emails, it’s better for them to unsubscribe than to mark your emails as spam.
-This is because spam complaints can damage your sender reputation and affect your email deliverability.

 • Include a Clear Unsubscribe Link: Make sure to include a clear and easily accessible unsubscribe link in every email.
 This is not only a best practice but also a legal requirement in many jurisdictions.